LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### Approach

-The Lawnicons style is built on strong fundamentals and a commitment to quality.
-To minimize the need for rework, please read these guidelines carefully.
-Our main goal is to create high-quality icons that clearly represent their respective apps.
-To achieve this goal, you may sometimes need to redesign an icon from scratch.
+Please read these guidelines carefully to minimize rework.
+The goal is to create high-quality icons that represent their apps, even if it means redesigning from scratch.

-Tips
-- Make no more than 5 icons at a time, as long as your PRs require rework.
-- Prioritize quality.
-- Use the Lawnicons style, rather than trying to reproduce the original exactly.
-- Practice on easy-to-make icons to understand the whole process.
-- See how other contributors have made pull requests (PRs).
+Tips: prioritize quality over exact reproduction and practice on simple icons first.

 [Merged PRs](https://github.com/LawnchairLauncher/lawnicons/pulls?q=is%3Apr+is%3Amerged+label%3Aicons)